-Typhoon Ampil was moving past eastern Japan Friday as a “very strong” storm — on par with a Category 2 hurricane — bringing heavy winds and torrential rain to a wide area.
+Typhoon Ampil was moving past eastern Japan on Friday as a “very strong” storm, bringing heavy winds and torrential rain to a wide area.
+But with the center of the storm remaining over the ocean, the region avoided a worst-case scenario.

-The storm, referred to as Typhoon No. 7 by the weather agency, has also disrupted transportation networks during a peak holiday travel period, with some railway services, including the bullet train line connecting Tokyo and Nagoya, having decided in advance to suspend or cut back services.
-Hundreds of flights have been canceled, and some expressways may face closures.
+The storm, referred to by the Meteorological Agency as Typhoon No. 7, has also disrupted transportation networks during a peak holiday travel period, with some railway services, including the bullet train line connecting Tokyo and Nagoya, suspending services.

 A satellite image shows Typhoon Ampil move past the Kanto region on Friday afternoon.